Phoebe and Her Unicorn by Dana Simpson for August 17, 2021

 24. 9b2fb8d21da4ef5f02efe0307e32a990796ec154e7bc1c6893b7367c51fc6ab9

-nailer Premium Member about 3 years ago
+nailer Premium Member over 3 years ago

 I reember a movie about a boy who was a computer wizard, but the computer was more like a universal remote, and he could manipulate any kind of things with it, in ways that are not really possible even now.
 Computers really were regarded as magic back then when very few really had them.
 That movie was definitely a B-class movie, when video clubs were starting and getting any flick they could find to rent.